prebid/prebid.github.io/dev-docs/modules/userId.md

 ### Lotame Panorama ID

-Lotame Panorama is a suite of data-enrichment solutions for digital advertising that empowers marketers, agencies, publishers and media companies to transform consumer personas into addressable audiences.
-At the heart of Lotame Panorama is the Panorama ID, a people-based identifier powered by deterministic and probabilistic data, available across the cookie-challenged web and all browsers.
+[Lotame Panorama](https://www.lotame.com/panorama/) is a suite of data-enrichment solutions for digital advertising that empowers marketers, agencies, publishers and media companies to transform consumer personas into addressable audiences.
+At the heart of Lotame Panorama is the [Panorama ID](https://www.lotame.com/panorama/id/), a people-based identifier powered by deterministic and probabilistic data, available across the cookie-challenged web and all browsers.

 The Lotame privacy policy is at [https://www.lotame.com/about-lotame/privacy/](https://www.lotame.com/about-lotame/privacy/).
+If you have any questions about Panorama ID, please reach out by emailing [prebid@lotame.com](mailto:prebid@lotame.com).

 Add it to your Prebid.js package with: